 Research Question(s) and Phenomenon or Research Questions, Hypotheses, and Variables

-The proposed study seeks to identify if a relationship exist between Positive Behavioral Interventions and Support and academic achievement for students required to attend alternative education classes.
+The proposed study seeks to identify if a relationship exist between Positive Behavioral Interventions and Support and academic achievement for students who attend alternative education classes.
 The following research questions will be examined

 R1: Does a relationship exists between Positive Behavioral Interventions and Support and mathematic achievement for students required to attend alternative education classes?